Shopify/polaris/UNRELEASED.md

 ### Bug fixes

 ### Documentation

 - Made documentation for properties only available in a stand-alone context more explicit for `Modal` ([#1065] https://github.com/Shopify/polaris-react/pull/1065)

-- Made documentation for properties only available in a stand-alone context more explicit for `Modal` ([#1065] https://github.com/Shopify/polaris-react/pull/1065)

 ### Development workflow